 Cats and Mental Health

 Why You Should Adopt From a Shelter

 Some animal shelters are financed by the local government and the money comes from the tax dollars of the local people.
 The estimation is that 4 to 6 million cats and dogs are euthanized each year in the United States.
-If you adopt from a shelter you are not supporting a puppy mill or cat mill and backyard breeders who get a female pregnant time after time and sell the offspring while not providing veterinary care or companionship for the mother or her offspring.
+If you adopt from a shelter, you won't be supporting a puppy mill or cat mill and backyard breeders who continuously impregnate females in order to sell the offspring without providing veterinary care or companionship for the mother or her offspring.
 Once the mother cannot have any more litters, she is killed.

 In conclusion, a cat is a great pet and good for one's health at the same time.
 My cat is very affectionate, loyal, and a good pet even though he was partially feral as he was an outdoor only cat with his second family.
 He originally came from a shelter as a kitten.
 When the first family decided they couldn't keep him, he was turned over to relatives who did the best they could for him until their divorce made it mandatory to make other arrangements for him.

 This was his second family.
 I am his third family.
 Some people have suggested he has some abandonment issues.
 Cats adapt well usually.
 This one seems to be doing fine with his new adjustments.
 Adopting a cat has medicinal values to it along with taking care of an animal and supporting your community.
 Cats live typically long lives if they are taken care of and provide people with companionship, affection, and other medicinal things.